hmdqr/TelegramPlugin/README.md

 - URL-encoding and sensible timeouts
 - Configuration validated at startup
 - Fully customizable messages with placeholders and parse modes
-- Optional alerts: kick, ban (login disallow), death, teleport, low TPS
+- Optional alerts: kick, ban (login disallow), death, teleport, low TPS (cooldown + threshold)

+No commands or permissions are added by this plugin.

 ## Requirements
 - Java 17+